 Record Isolated Video Tracks (Pro Only)

-In addition to normal recording, Ecamm Live can save a recording of up to two camera sources and all Interview guest video and audio.
+In addition to normal recording, Ecamm Live can save a recording of up to three camera sources and all Interview guest video and audio.
 This is sometimes referred to as ISO video recording.
 Turn on isolated video recording using the checkboxes for Camera A, Camera B and Interview Guests.
 You can also select what audio will be added to each recording.

 Apply Camera Effects To Recorded Video Sources